JovianPlanet/torch-clsfr_tumors/README.md

-# CNN for clasifying brain tumors in MRI
+# CNN for brain tumor detection in MRI